 Step 1.
 The experimenter assigns each bidder a resale value on his or her record sheet.
 The resale value is the price at which the bidder can sell the good back to the monitor after the experiment.
 Each bidder knows nothing about the other bidders' resale value.
 The resale value is drawn from a uniform distribution.
-The demand curve is 84; 76; 71; 68; 65; 63; 53; 38; 24 (It is similar to Jacquemet et al. [2013]).
+The demand curve is 84; 76; 71; 68; 65; 63; 53; 38; 24 (It is similar to Jacquemet et al. (2013)).
+It is in Experimental Currency Unit (ECU) and 3 ECU=1 RMB.
 Each bidder is endowed with each value once during the experiment.